 The range of events is intended to offer competition opportunities for athletes of all abilities.
 Programs may determine the events offered and, if required, guidelines for the management of those events.
+If deemed appropriate/necessary by a Program, softball Games Management Team (GMT), venue team and/or competition manager/director, Program-specific modifications are permitted on a case-by-case basis to address certain competition requirements.
 Coaches are responsible for providing training and event selection appropriate to each athlete's skill and interest.

+- 2.1 Individual Skills Competition

-- 1. Base Race
+- 2.2 Base Race

-- 2. Bat for Distance
+- 2.3 Bat for Distance

-- 3. Individual Skills Competition

-- 4. Team Skills Softball

-- 5. T-Ball Competition
+- 2.4 T-Ball Competition

-- 6. Coach Pitch Team Competition
+- 2.5 Coach Pitch Team Competition

-- 7. Slow Pitch Team Competition
+- 2.6 Slow Pitch Team Competition

-- 8. Unified® Sports Slow Pitch Team Competition
+- 2.7 Unified® Sports Slow Pitch Team Competition